Skip to main content

 header-courses

 Please note the following are tentative and may be changed or revised at any time without notice.
-Check with the UC San Diego Department offering the course for the most accurate information.

 Students are encouraged to complete the lower and upper division core courses early in their program, as these courses will provide a foundation to enhance subsequent course work.
 Global Health majors should complete the upper division core courses, GLBH 181, GLBH 148 and if possible, MGT 173 prior to senior year.